-- Measure your bottle opening, if its 63mm in diameter then this adapter most likely will fit the universal threads
+- Measure your bottle opening, if its 63mm in diameter and has universal threads (Nalgene standard) then this adapter most likely will fit

 - *Fits all 63mm (Widemouth) Nalgene, CamelBak, Polar and Hydraflask bottles

 - *Does not fit 63mm Specialized, Kleen Kanteen or Zefal bottles

 - Makes metal, plastic and insulated bottles compatible with any hydration hose